swapsCAPS/codaisseur-github/blog-post.md

 And then filter out the data we need for a user at runtime.

 For now though, this works.
 Lets order by 'Latest event' to see who has been busy recently.
-And click on an item to go to a users detail view
+And check out a user's detail view
 <img src="https://github.com/stofstik/codaisseur-github/blob/master/.blog-post-images/detail.png" alt="screenshot" width="650px"/>

-Then we can expand a push event to see some of the user's commits
+We can expand a list-item to see the commits of this GitHub event
 <img src="https://github.com/stofstik/codaisseur-github/blob/master/.blog-post-images/detail-expanded.png" alt="screenshot" width="650px"/>

 When expanding, we only set a new height in the component state and React will make automatially use a nice transition animation.
 Awesome!